West7780/RaceConsole/README.md

  - Appropriate cables to connect everything
  - and obviously a slot car track

+## Abbriviations
+ - RCC reffers to Arduino
+ - RC reffers to the Linux Computer

 ## Setup Instructions
 You will need to attach a potentiometer and two line break sensors to an Arduino and upload the file "RaceConsoleCompanion.ino" to it.
 See the file to